 The editorial team itself initiates und publishes debates, interviews, and reprints.

-The main articles submitted to jomar will undergo a rigorous 'double blind' review to ensure that the published contributions meet scientific standards.
-If the submitted manuscripts meet the general criteria for entries they will be sent anonymously to two reviewers for review - all correspondence will be sent by e-mail or via this platform.
+The main articles submitted to JOMAR undergo a rigorous 'double blind' review to ensure that the published contributions meet scientific standards.
+If the submitted manuscripts meet the general criteria for entries they are sent anonymously to two reviewers for review — all correspondence is sent by e-mail or via this platform.
 Although this accelerates the entire process, traditional and high quality peer review standards are applied to all manuscripts.
 In this "double blind" procedure, the reviewers are not informed who is the author of the submission and vice versa.
 The reviewers are asked to comment on a number of questions that are relevant to the scientific and formal aspects of a paper, such as the originality, theoretical foundation, methodological appropriateness or topicality of the problem.
 This information is passed on to the authors together with the relevant reasons and comments on the text.
 In principle, the expert opinions should be prepared within a period of 4 weeks.
 The peer reviewers make one of the following four overall recommendations for their review:

 The editor makes a final decision on the acceptance of the submitted contribution with reference to the returned expert opinions.
 In justified cases, he may also deviate from their recommendation.
 The reviewers and the editors pursue two possible goals in applying for a revision: On the one hand, the authors should sharpen their arguments and representations on the basis of existing data or identify those areas in which more factual representations and references are required.
 A formal revision may also be necessary if the language or style does not meet the standard.
-In order to enable a quick publication, the authors are granted a maximum of 2 months time for revision.
-After 2 months, revised manuscripts will be considered as new submissions.
+In order to enable a quick publication, the authors are granted a maximum of two months for revision.
+After two months, revised manuscripts will be considered as new submissions.

-is published under a Creative Commons CC-BY 4.0 license, i.e. the authors retain full copyright, whereby JOMAR is granted the first publication rights.
+Articles are published under a Creative Commons CC-BY 4.0 license, i.e. the authors retain full copyright, whereby JOMAR is granted the first publication rights.

 A DOI number (Digital Object Identifier) is assigned, which makes the contributions immediately searchable and citable.
 Access is given via this website as well as via international search engines.